silanthro/stores-client/content/docs/quickstarts/llamaindex-agent.md

 # Use Stores with LlamaIndex Agent

-In this tutorial, we will be creating a simple agent that can get the top posts on Hacker News.
+In this quickstart, we will be creating a simple agent that can get the top posts on Hacker News.
 While LlamaIndex agents can generate text, they need [additional tools](https://docs.llamaindex.ai/en/stable/module_guides/deploying/agents/tools/) to perform actions like fetching data from Hacker News.
 Using Stores, we will add tools for querying the Hacker News API.

 ## Hacker News agent